Target BPs are much lower

 Isn’t Florida known as the “Sunshine State”?

 Then why do they have so many tanning beds?

+the DASH diet.
 DASH stands for Dietary Approaches to Stop Hypertension (or High blood pressure).
 It was a study implemented in the … read on